scoconno/scoconno.github.io/examined/Intro/Handout.md

 ## Deductive Arguments

 A **deductive argument** is an argument intended to give logically conclusive support to its conclusion.
-(You find the [following video helpful](http://www.wi-phi.com/video/deductive-arguments).)

 If a deductive argument has good logic, then the argument is **valid**.
 An argument is valid when the following situation obtains: if the premises are true, then the conclusion must be true.
-See [here](http://www.wi-phi.com/video/validity) and [here](http://www.wi-phi.com/video/truth-and-validity) for more information on validity.

 Note that the premises do not need to be true for an argument to be valid.
 Assessing an argument for validity asks us to suppose/imagine/hypothesize that the premises are  true (even if we know they are false), and then determine whether the conclusion must also be true given that supposition.
 Or, to put it differently, we want to know if there is any possible way the premises could be true and the conclusion false.
 If there is not, the argument is valid.
 If there is, then the argument is invalid.

 A deductive argument is **sound** when (a) the argument is valid, and (b) the premises are true.
-See [here](http://www.wi-phi.com/video/soundness) for more information on soundness.

 Note that a deductive argument can be valid without being sound.
 However, it cannot be both sound and invalid.